MrTortoise/MrTortoise.github.io/_posts/2017-03-22-Windows-Docker-And-VirtualBox.md

    stable"
 sudo apt-get update
-sudo apt-get install docker-ce
-`now run the hello world example` sudo docker run hello-world
+sudo apt-get install docker-ce sudo usermod -aG docker {userName}  - enables running docker without sudo `now run the hello world example` sudo docker run hello-world

 ```

-Don't know why I didn't just do that months ago.
+Don't know why I didn't just do that months ago - aside from the fact its clearly
+a terrible idea for anything but a playground.

 Wonder when I will get around to some [kubernetes](https://kubernetes.io/)